floragunncom/search-guard-docs/tls_overview.md

 * Keystores and truststores in JKS or PKCS12 format
 * X509 / PEM

 The **keystore** holds private keys and the associated certificates.
-It is used to **provide credentials** to the communication partner.
+It is used to **provide credentials** to the communication partner.  **Clarification of communication partner:** In a typical web (HTTPS) scenario, a server would send its certificate from its keystore to the client, which validates it against the Root (and possibly intermediate) certificates in its truststore.
+In our case, Elasticsearch nodes act as clients (send requests to other nodes) and servers (serving requests from other nodes) at the same time.
+When they act as clients, they need to authenticate against the server (nodes) as well.
+In that case, they need to send their certificate from their keystore as well.
+So TLS authentication is mutual in our case.
+That’s why we use the loose term **communication partner**.

+When they act as clients, they need to authenticate against the server

 The **truststore** contains all trusted certificates, which are typically root CAs and intermediate/signing certificates.
 It is used to **verify credentials** from a communication partner.